(College of Letters & Science)

 During the course of the school year, two hours per week are spent conducting practical exercises.
 Classes emphasize adventure activities including military offense, defense and patrolling, operations, weapons familiarization, rappelling, leadership scenarios, and land navigation.
 All cadets are required to attend leadership laboratories for practical leadership experience and to prepare for attendance at Advanced Camp.

-College of Agricultural and Environmental Sciences.
+College of Agricultural & Environmental Sciences.
 The Bachelor of Science degree in agriculture requires the completion of 180 units.
 Military Science courses are counted in the unit allowance for electives.

 College of Biological Sciences.
 The Bachelor of Science degree requires the completion of 180 units.
 Military Science courses are counted in the allowance for electives.